nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 All of this to say that this is weird, but it's the rule (at least, for now): this automatic container name resolution only works with explicitly-named containers.
 Just remember it before thinking your Docker Networks has is broken.

+There is one last workaround to this rule: `--network-alias`.
+This is an option to `docker run` which, as its name implies, gives a container an alias, for network communication.
+What this means is that whatever the name of the container, it can _also_ be resolved on the network by one of its network aliases.

+So if you create a container without the `--name` but with a `--network-alias my-alias` then any container on the network can reach this one by using `my-alias`.
+It acts as the name of the container.

+This is useful if, for instance, you want a container to be reachable from several names.
+You can have a container that is named `test-postgres-v4` so it is reachable in the Docker Network with `test-postgres-v4`.
+But you can also give it `--network-alias db` and it will be reachable with `db`.
+This is especially useful if you are testing a new configuration (in a new container): simply give your new container an network alias that corresponds to the name the other containers used to contact the old (legacy) container, and it will be transparent.

 #### Time For a Recap!